jfrog/JFrog-Cloud-Installers/Ansible/collection/jfrog/ansible/README.md

 # Ansible
-This repo contains the Ansible collection for JFrog roles.
-These roles allow you to provision Artifactory for High-Availability using a Primary node and multiple Secondary nodes.
-Additionally, a Postgresql role is provided for installing an Artifactory Postgresql database.
+This collection provides roles for installing Artifactory and Xray.
+Additionally, it provides optional SSL and Postgresql roles if these are needed for your deployment.

 ## Roles Provided
 ### artifactory
 The artifactory role installs the Artifactory Pro software onto the host.
 Per the Vars below, it will configure a node as primary or secondary.
-This role uses secondary roles artifactory-nginx to install nginx.
+This role uses secondary roles artifactory_nginx to install nginx.

-### artifactory-nginx-ssl
+### artifactory_nginx_ssl
-The artifactory-nginx-ssl role installs and configures nginx for SSL.
+The artifactory_nginx_ssl role installs and configures nginx for SSL.

 ### postgres
 The postgres role will install Postgresql software and configure a database and user to support an Artifactory or Xray server.